 Tests and diagnosis

-Doctors often can diagnose a reflux problem from a description of symptoms.
-But distinguishing between acid reflux and bile reflux is difficult and requires further testing.
+A description of your symptoms is often enough for your doctor to diagnose a reflux problem.
+But distinguishing between acid reflux and bile reflux is difficult, and requires further testing.
 You're also likely to have tests to check for damage to your esophagus and stomach as well as for precancerous changes.

 Treatments and drugs